The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Existence of the seed-to-solution map for general tame data sets

 In terms of the {\bf weighted unknowns\footnote{Observe that different exponents are used for the components $u$ and $Z$.}} $\ut \coloneqq r^{-\oldp}u$ and $\Zt \coloneqq r^{-\oldq}Z$, this system may be rewritten as

-From \cite{CarlottoSchoen} we recall the following ellipticity property of the Einstein equations in the sense of Douglis and Nirenberg.
-Within each asymptotic end of the manifold $(\Mbf, g_1)$ in the coordinate chart at infinity: provided the coefficients $\eps_\star, \eeG$ are sufficiently small and by choosing the order parameters $s_1 = 0$, $s_2=s_3=s_4 = -1$, $t_1=4$, and $t_2=t_3=t_4 = 3$, the system \eqref{system1} in local coordinates takes the form \eqref{elliptic} and is elliptic in the sense of Douglis and Nirenberg.
+From~\cite{CarlottoSchoen} we recall the following ellipticity property of Einstein's constraint equations in the sense of Douglis and Nirenberg.
+Within each asymptotic end of the manifold $(\Mbf, g_1)$ in the coordinate chart at infinity: provided the coefficients $\eps_*, \eeG$ are sufficiently small and by choosing the order parameters $s_1 = 0$, $s_2=s_3=s_4 = -1$, $t_1=4$, and $t_2=t_3=t_4 = 3$, the system \eqref{system1} in local coordinates takes the form \eqref{elliptic} and is elliptic in the sense of Douglis and Nirenberg.